siriknikita/PC-Mania/README.md

 pip install -r requirements.txt python run.py
 ```
-Note: You can copy the command using the box on the top right corner of the box.
 3. Open the provided link next to the **Running on** text.
 4. Build your first custom PC without any issues!
 ## LESSONS LEARNED